 Yes, children are allowed.
+They must be over the age of five to visit.
 We ask that all visitors refrain from visiting if they are sick or have any symptoms of illness.
 If children visit, we ask that they be mindful of noise levels.

 Can we bring a family pet to the facility?

 We love when pets come to visit.
 We ask that you clean up after your pet and take proper safety measures.
 All pets must have current vaccinations and remain on a leash at all times while at the nursing facility.

 Can I take my loved one home for a visit?

 Patients may take a leave of absence only with a physician’s authorization, which can be arranged through the nursing staff.
 Upon arrival and departure, the patient or responsible party must sign the leave-of-absence log located at the nurses station.